 I Guess Manet isn’t Overrated

 So apparently the theme for this post is “Art I thought I didn’t like, but maybe I need to give it a second chance.”
-Other the the masterpiece Luncheon on the Grass, I’ve never found Manet to be incredibly exciting, but I was surprised at how struck I was with these pastel sketch portraits.
+Other than the masterpiece Luncheon on the Grass, I’ve never found Manet to be incredibly exciting, but I was surprised at how struck I was with these pastel sketch portraits.
 Manet did these in one sitting, and he managed to capture such life in them.
 Learn more about this artwork.

 Why are we not all talking about this one?!